nativecode-dev/common-locations/README.md

 ```

 If you wish to use with [memfs](https://www.npmjs.com/package/memfs) or
-[unionfs](https://www.npmjs.com/package/unionfs), you can optionally pass in and
+[unionfs](https://www.npmjs.com/package/unionfs), you can optionally pass in an
 `fs` object.
 ```javascript
 const fs = require('fs')